FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities_matched.md

 ## Conclusion

-This recipe explained who to validate the chemical structures in an SDF (URL_TO_INSERT_RECORD-ABBREV_1669 https://fairsharing.org/FAIRsharing.ew26v7)  file, and convert them to SMILES (URL_TO_INSERT_RECORD-ABBREV_1670 https://fairsharing.org/FAIRsharing.qv4b3c) , InChI (URL_TO_INSERT_RECORD-ABBREV_1671 https://fairsharing.org/FAIRsharing.ddk9t9) , and InChIKey.
-The latter can then be used with BridgeDb (URL_TO_INSERT_RECORD-NAME_1674 https://fairsharing.org/FAIRsharing.5ry74y)  and its metabolite ID mapping database (URL_TO_INSERT_TERM_1672 https://fairsharing.org/search?fairsharingRegistry=Database) s to get additional identifier (URL_TO_INSERT_TERM_1673 https://fairsharing.org/search?recordType=identifier_schema) s.
+This recipe explained who to validate the chemical structures in an SDF (URL_TO_INSERT_RECORD-ABBREV_952 https://fairsharing.org/FAIRsharing.ew26v7)  file, and convert them to SMILES (URL_TO_INSERT_RECORD-ABBREV_953 https://fairsharing.org/FAIRsharing.qv4b3c) , InChI (URL_TO_INSERT_RECORD-ABBREV_954 https://fairsharing.org/FAIRsharing.ddk9t9) , and InChIKey.
+The latter can then be used with BridgeDb (URL_TO_INSERT_RECORD-NAME_955 https://fairsharing.org/FAIRsharing.5ry74y)  and its metabolite ID mapping databases to get additional identifiers.

 ### What to read next?